libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 nd::arrfunc elwise_calc = make_elwise_arrfunc(calc);

 A bit less trivial is something like neighborhood that has keyword arguments like shape and offset.
 In that case, if I have some function strided_calc, I should be able to have an arrfunc with a simple interface with those arguments unpacked.
-For example, perhaps a subclass like

-class neighborhood_arrfunc : arrfunc {
+I think this is easy enough to do if we restrict each argument to a fixed number of source argument (e.g., multiple dispatch is for different types, not variable number of sources).
+As the function signatures should know the keyword names, we can add methods like

+template <typename K0, ..., typename KN>
-  nd::array operator ()(nd::array a0, ..., nd::array shape, nd::array offset) {
+nd::array operator ()(const nd::array &a0, ..., const nd::array &an, const K0 &k0, ..., const KN &kn) {
+    if (n != number_of_fixed_src) {
+      raise error
+    } else {
-    // package shape and offset into kwds, then call operator () in arrfunc }
+      package k0, ..., kn into kwds, then call the arrfunc }
+  }
 };

-then I would do

-nd::arrfunc neighborhood_calc = make_neighborhood_arrfunc(strided_calc);

 ## Low-level C++ access